alaska Bee wrangler

 Wintering Bees is not an easy activity.
 Many times they make into March and then might die or dwindle to small numbers.

-BEE DELIVERY DATES are below.
+BEE DELIVERY DATES Above in the titles

 Please remember, delays can still happen and there is always a slight chance the bees could be late to one stop or the other.